 Next training sessions will be held on February 6-7th and 20-21st.

 Empathic listening or active listening aims to allow the caller to evolve in his or her own understanding of a situation.
-It requires people who are naturally good listeners.
 This form of listening is the foundation of the support services offered by Interligne.
-The caller receives special attention and is accepted in what he or she is experiencing and how he or she is experiencing it in the present moment.
-The caller should feel comfortable to speak and share a segment of his or her life.
+The callers receive special attention and are accepted in what they are experiencing and how they are experiencing it in the present moment.
+The callers should feel comfortable to speak and share a segment of their life.
 This exchange will be a privileged means to better self-understanding.

 Listening with empathy is an active process and just to hear what the person says is not enough.
 While having the ability to disengage emotionally, the listener will also be able to understand and feel the situation that the caller wants to share and how it is being experienced.
-The listener is always present, warm, centred on the person calling; ready to accept the caller without reference to his or her own way of seeing things.
+The listeners are always present, warm, centered on the person calling; ready to accept the caller without reference to their own way of seeing things.
 The use of appropriate listening techniques facilitates communication and focuses the conversation around the caller’s concerns.
 To this end the listener is attentive not only to the facts, but also to the feelings and the emotions involved.

 Finally, regardless of the situation or the problem raised by the caller, the listener refrains from any direct advice or value judgment.
 The listener’s conduct is governed by a code of ethics and professional conduct.

-Private Web Chat at Interligne is a means whereby people who do not like phone calls or do not feel comfortable on the phone can exchange with a Interligne listener.
+The text messaging and private web chat at Interligne are a means whereby people who do not like phone calls or do not feel comfortable on the phone can exchange with an Interligne listener.